 Tuition rates for summer 2019 is $326 per credit hour plus fees ($878) for in-state students and $961 per credit hour for out-of state students.
 Latin teachers from outside Georgia receive, upon application, a tuition waiver to reduce tuition to the in-state level.
 Modest scholarships are also available from the Department (application forms are available in the on-line application packet).
 Scholarships are also offered by organizations such as the American Classical League (ACL), the Classical Association of the Middle West and South(CAMWS), and the Horace Mann Companies; contact these organizations directly for information.

 The Summer Institute participates in the ARCHE Cross Registration program which provides opportunities for enriched educational programs by permitting students at any of the 20 Council institutions to take courses at any member institution.
 To participate, cross registration students must enroll in at least one course at their home institution.
 For more information, see ARCHE Cross Registration.

 For the most up-to-date information about available University Housing, please visit the University Housing website.
 Please note that you must be an enrolled student (are registered for summer semester) to qualify for University Housing.

 All participants in the Institute must also be admitted to the University of Georgia, either as Degree or Non-Degree students.
 Please consult the Graduate School for application information and forms, or you may apply electronically through the Graduate School website.
 For admission to the Summer Institute, complete the online forms found in the Application Checklist.

-Application and supporting documents must be received no later than April 1st for domestic applicants, six weeks earlier for international applicants.
+Application and supporting documents should be sent by April 1st for domestic applicants, six weeks earlier for international applicants.